Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 Your child has been diagnosed with a condition called slipped capital femoral epiphysis (SCFE).
 This means that the femoral head (“ball” at the top of the thighbone) has slipped slightly off the thighbone.
 (It may help to picture a scoop of ice cream slipping off of a cone.)
 This problem can be very serious if not treated.
-Your child will likely be referred to an orthopedist (doctor specializing in treating bone and joint problems) for evaluation and treatment.
+Your child will likely be referred to an orthopedist, a doctor specializing in treating bone and joint problems, for evaluation and treatment.

 In some cases, SCFE occurs suddenly due to an injury or trauma.
 In other cases, it develops slowly over time due to an underlying problem.
-Risk factors (things that make someone more likely to have SCFE) include:
+In many cases, the cause of SCFE is not known.
+Risk factors include:

 Being between ages 8 and 15

 Being a boy (more boys than girls have this condition)

 Having a problem with the thyroid gland